hrvojebusic/Tweet-sentiment-analysis/README.md

 ## Reproducing our best result
 You can find already preprocessed tweet files `test_full.csv`, `train_neg_full.csv.zip` and `train_pos_full.csv.zip` in the `./data/parsed` directory.

-To run preprocessing again download Train tweets and Test tweets files, go to folder `/src` and run `run_preprocessing.py` with argument `train` or `test` to generate requried files for running the CNN.
+To run preprocessing again you must have Train tweets and Test tweets files in the `./data/dataset` directory.
+Then go to folder `/src` and run `run_preprocessing.py` with argument `train` or `test` to generate requried files for running the CNN.

 ```sh
 $ python run_preprocessing.py train or test